Stanford University

 Undergraduate, History

-BioChristian Figueroa is a native of Los Angeles County with a passion for Democratic political communications.
+BioChristian Figueroa is a native of Los Angeles County with a passion for political communications and public service.

-His early communications career includes the United States Senate, the Los Angeles Mayor's Office, the Democratic Party, and Democratic frontline Congressional campaigns.
+His early career includes press and digital roles at the United States Senate, the Los Angeles Mayor's Office, the California Democratic Party, and frontline congressional campaigns, helping develop data-driven messaging strategies to reach audiences using traditional and new media methods.

-He is a third-year history candidate at Stanford University and serves on the organizing committee of the California Democratic Party.
+He is entering his fourth year as a history candidate at Stanford University and serves on the organizing committee of the California Democratic Party. -

 Marcos Figueroa